Children of Shingwauk Alumni Association: Programming

 In 2003 CSAA became a founding partner of the National Residential School Survivor Society, a national organization which provided a survivor advocacy voice during the Indian Residential School Settlement Agreement process.
 In the following year the CSAA was selected by Indian Residential Schools Resolutions Canada to act as the Ontario site for the Alternative dispute resolution pilot project.

 From 2008 to 2014 the CSAA held the Ontario portion of the Health Canada health and cultural support worker contract in relating to the Indian Residential School Settlement Agreement.
 This included providing health and cultural support services at community and commemoration events, at national Truth and Reconciliation Commission of Canada events, and as part of the Independent Assessment Process under the settlement agreement.
 In 2014 the Children of Shingwauk Alumni Association cut ties with this program and this work was taken over by Ontario Indian Residential Schools Support Services.

 In 2012 the CSAA in partnership with Shingwauk Kinoomaage Gamig launched the Charlie Hunter Scholarship fund for residential school descendants who are studying at Algoma University.
-The scholarship is in memory of Charlie Hunter, a student who passed away while at St. Anne's Indian Residential School.
+The scholarship is in memory of Charlie Hunter, a student who died while at St. Anne's Indian Residential School.
 Charlie was buried at the residential school against the wishes of his family and the Hunter family worked for over thirty years to bring Charlie's body back to his home community.
 In 2011 Charlie's body was finally returned to his home community of Peawanuck, Ontario.
 Past winners of the scholarship have included: Frank Belleau (2015), Mitch Case (2015).

 In 2016 the Children of Shingwauk Alumni Association through the work of the Shingwauk Residential Schools Centre partnered with the Archives of Ontario to contribute to the "Family Ties: Ontario Turns 150" exhibit which featured content relating to the Shingwauk family and Shingwauk Residential School.